 The Legacy of Swami Sri Yukteswar and His Healing Bracelet

 Priya Nath Karar was born in 1885 to a wealthy couple in Serampore, India.
 He received a formal college education as well as spiritual one under the guidance of his guru, Lahiri Mahasaya, unfolding his life into spirituality.
-After his wife’s passing, he became a swam, receiving the name Sri Yukteswar Giri, eventually influencing countless people through his deep and diverse wisdom — and of course through his famous disciple Paramhansa Yogananda, who brought his teachings to the West.
+After his wife’s passing, he became a swami, receiving the name Sri Yukteswar Giri, eventually influencing countless people through his deep and diverse wisdom — and of course through his famous disciple Paramhansa Yogananda, who brought his teachings to the West.

 Sri Yukteswar Giri’s legacy is highlighted by his book, The Holy Science, and an astrological healing bracelet made up of three metals unified into one design.